shannaya2145/Math-2024-25-Winter/Notebooks_EN/03_Calculus/exercise_list.md

 $$
  \frac{14}{3}-\frac{4}{3}=\frac{10}{3}
 $$
-The area under the curve from x = 1 to x = 2 is 3.3333 square units.

 *The area under the curve from x = 1 to x = 2 is 3.3333 square units.